 Partners: ADOPTA, Cornell Lab of Ornithology, Bird Studies Canada, National Parks of Columbia, Proyecto Cerulea, Motus Wildlife Tracking System

-Location: Columbia, Panamá, Costa Rica, Nicaragua, Honduras, Belize
+Locations: Columbia, Panamá, Costa Rica, Nicaragua, Honduras, Belize

-Why It’s Special: The majority of bird mortality occurs during migration, but this is also the least understood part of many birds’ lives.
+Importance: The majority of bird mortality occurs during migration, but this is also the least understood part of many birds’ lives.